 What is Plenum?

-Since we have been writing blogs for a long time, you got a chance to inform yourselves pretty god on HVAC maintenance, do’s and don’ts, and all the trivia.
+Since we have been writing blogs for a long time, you got a chance to inform yourselves, pretty good, on HVAC maintenance, do’s and don’ts, and all the trivia.
 But, what about HVAC anatomy?
 What’s inside your HVAC system, how does it function, what are the names of all the essential parts?
 In this blog, we’ll gonna get to know the plenum.

-Supply plenum is enclosed compartment shaped like a box, built of sheet metal.
+The supply plenum is an enclosed compartment shaped like a box, built of sheet metal.
 It is located right in a place where heated or cooled air leaves the heat exchanger.
-The air leaves heat exchanger, goes through supply plenum and exits through the ducts into the room.
+The air leaves the heat exchanger, goes through the supply plenum and exits through the ducts into the room.
 Usually, the plenum is part of the system where the filter is placed.
 They come in different sizes, depends on an HVAC system.

 The usual problems related to plenum are limit switch malfunctions and air blockages.
 If you suspect you have one of these problems, we strongly suggest you call your local HVAC cleaning professionals.